How To Prepare For MMI - 100+ Sample Questions with Answers

 "I am impressed by this school's commitment to excellence and its stellar reputation in the medical community.
 I have a lot of respect for the school's faculty, and I am particularly interested in learning from Professor Smith.
 I think earning my medical degree from this institution will provide me with the skills I need to be an effective doctor and give me a head start in my career.”

 The key to answering this type of question is research; determine the unique aspects of your desired medical school that set it apart from others.
+You might mention specific professors, classes, values, or research you’re interested in.
 Use these details in your response to convey your desire to attend that institution.
-Ensure you’re as detailed and specific as possible.

-This response is concise, detailed, and shows why the applicant wants to attend the medical school in question.
+This response does just this.
+It is concise, detailed, and shows why the applicant wants to attend the medical school in question, making specific mention of a professor they’d like to learn from.

 What would you say to a family member if they requested you to share a patient’s private information?